fahadallush/my-first-project/README.md

 # my-first-project
-simple project of restaurant site
+simple project of restaurant site  in Arabic language